4.1.3. Rules for adding attributes to roads and road sections

 4.1.3.3.1.1

-Capitalize all words in the name.
+Capitalize all words in the name, except for:

 4.1.3.3.1.2